Kevin2599/geophysical_notes/README.md

 To read and write SEG-Y data in Python you need some library like  [ObsPy](http://obspy.org) or [Segpy](https://github.com/sixty-north/segpy).

-I have included in this repo [a modified version of Segpy](https://github.com/aadm/geophysical_notes/blob/master/segypy.py) where I have simply collected all the scattered files of the original module (`segypy.py`, `header_definition.py`, `ibm_float.py`) into a single python file (`segypy.py`).

-(Note added February 2016)

-Until recently my favourite library was Segpy but recently I have had trouble reading a large (10Gb) SEG-Y exported from Petrel and only managed to read it using ObsPy.
-ObsPy has also matured to v1.0 so I would recommend it now-- if only for its SEG-Y support (what I didn't like before was simply the concept of using a large library aimed at research seismologists that does too many things that I don't use; but yes you could say that's true also for the way I use Numpy!).
+ObsPy is capable of reading large (10Gb) SEG-Ys exported from Petrel; it has also matured to v1.0 so I would recommend it now-- if only for its SEG-Y support (what I didn't like before was simply the concept of using a large library aimed at research seismologists that does too many things that I don't use; but yes you could say that's true also for the way I use Numpy!).
+I haven't tried the latest version of Segpy (which only runs on Python 3) on similarly large datasets.

-I also have to add that Segpy has been developed in the last months and I have not used this new version yet (there is a rather interesting "extract_dataset_3d" in the github repo that looks interesting).